CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

 #### Steps

 A Makefile is provided to do these steps.
 Set environment variables `DOCKER_PREGISTRY_URL` (like `<docker-registry-url>/<namespace-org>`) and `PROJECT_NAME` (Cortex Project Name) and use Makefile to build and push docker images of Train and Predict Actions.
-`make all` will build & push Docker images for Train and Predict Actions.
+`make deploy` will build & push Docker images for Train and Predict Actions and then deploy the skill(wrapping the actions).

-The [cortex-python_v6_example.ipynb](cortex-python_v6_example.ipynb) contains the steps to create a connection (which is used in the actions) using the cortex-python SDK and deploy the skill and actions.
-Running the Notebook and following the steps in it will suffice.

 In order to modify the actions follow the steps below: